alvarotrigo/fullPage.js/README.md

 **Be careful!** `data-anchor` tags can not have the same value as any ID element on the site (or NAME element for IE).

 ## Options

+- `controlArrows`: (default `true`) Determines whether to use control arrows for the slides to move right or left.

 - `verticalCentered`: (default `true`) Vertically centering of the content within sections.
 When set to `true`, your content will be wrapped by the plugin.
 Consider using delegation or load your other scripts in the `afterRender` callback.